brainstormforce/astra-import-export/readme.txt

 == Changelog ==

-= 1.1.1 =
-- Improvement: Compatibility with WordPress 6.5.

 = 1.1.0 =
 - New: Capability to import-export Astra header & footer customizer layouts separately.
 - Fix: Settings link is not redirecting on correct place.